List of Frasier characters: Julia Wilcox Julia Wilcox (Felicity Huffman) becomes the new financial reporter for KACL late in the series' run. She is the author of two books, Practical Applications of Econometrics and Day Trade Your Way Out of Debt, the latter of which had stirred some controversy and had eventually contributed to her being fired from CNBC.

 Her no-nonsense, all-business demeanor and arrogant and stand-offish attitude earn her the dislike of the other staff, especially Roz Doyle.
-Frasier makes an advance towards her in a moment of anger-induced passion, similar to a scene in an episode with Kate Costas, with Frasier even using some of the same insults and quoting a line by Sam Malone to Diane Chambers in Cheers "Are you as turned on as I am?", which results in the entire station being forced to attend a sexual harassment seminar.
+Frasier makes an advance toward her in a moment of anger-induced passion, similar to a scene in an episode with Kate Costas, with Frasier even using some of the same insults and quoting a line by Sam Malone to Diane Chambers on Cheers ("Are you as turned on as I am?"), which results in the entire station being forced to attend a sexual harassment seminar.
 When Julia promises not to sue Frasier or the station, the entire staff walks out from the seminar.

 When Frasier discovers that his accountant and former Oxford classmate, Avery (John Hannah), is cheating on his wife with Julia, he confronts Avery, unaware that Julia is hiding in a closet, overhearing the entire conversation.
 Julia's attitude towards Frasier begins to soften after this display of chivalry on his part, and she uses her connections to have Ben, a British street musician (Elvis Costello) whom Frasier and Niles find annoying, then playing a regular gig at Café Nervosa, offered a full-time job elsewhere.

 She and Frasier have a brief romantic encounter, much to Roz's chagrin.
 Julia and Roz end up verbally attacking each other after Julia suspects Roz's feeling for Frasier.
 He ends up siding with Julia, causing Roz to take a new position and leave KACL, albeit temporarily.
 Her boorish and coarse behavior towards Martin, Niles, and Daphne ultimately persuades Frasier to break off their relationship.